 Market research that’s properly executed and reported is a great tool.
 But, unfortunately, a lot of research is pure bunk.
 And that’s seriously dangerous.
 Especially if the results will inform a major marketing decision about a hospital or medical device If you want to learn about your staff’s favorite snacks, by all means, fire up a poll on Facebook.
 Otherwise, keep an eye out for these pitfalls:

 Management Objectives MIA.
 Every research project needs a management objective.
 It’s a clear, simple declaration of what decisions you would like to make based on the research.
-Start your by determining what features your doctors, patients and customers value the most.
-If you didn’t include research in the development of your program, prepare to be surprise.
+Start by determining what features your doctors, patients and customers value the most.
+If you didn’t include research in the development of your program, prepare to be surprised.

-We launched a sophisticated neurosurgical microscope, and discovered that the key to the sale was not the cool neuro-navigation feature, but one-touch balancing.
+We launched a sophisticated neurosurgical microscope and discovered that the key to the sale was not the cool neuro-navigation feature, but one-touch balancing.
 Consumers are unpredictable, so assume nothing, and get reliable information.
 Decisions may include adding or eliminating features, discontinuing the product, or modifying style.
 The management objective is also key to C-Level funding and action after the study.

 Fake Focus Groups.
-You know a focus group is fake if you’re conducting it yourself; the focus group members know who’s sponsoring the research; or the participants don’t represent your target market.
+You know a focus group is fake if you’re conducting it yourself; the focus group members know who’s sponsoring the research, or the participants don’t represent your target market.
 For honest feedback, hire a trained moderator and book a facility that doesn’t give away your hospital’s identity.
 A prime example is trying to elicit patient satisfaction feedback by inviting patients to take an “anonymous” survey on your website.
 Any hint of surveillance will skew your results, or discourage participation at all.

 You know a focus group is fake if you’re conducting it yourself.

 The Math Trap.
 Quantitative research is meaningless unless reported with a confidence level.
 The confidence level is the percentage of the population that you can expect to duplicate any given result.
 For example, you’ve enlisted 100 male and 100 doctors car to survey colors for exam rooms.
-You discover that 10% of men prefer their their rooms in a blown out rust color.
+You discover that 10% of men prefer their rooms in a blown out rust color.
 Chill, it’s not a new market niche.

 Without a confidence level, you might infer that 10% of men are rust aficionados.
 That would be ever so wrong, because the sample size is small, which leads to a very low confidence level.
-In general, confidence level goes up the larger the sample, and plunges when it’s smaller.
+In general, confidence level goes up the larger the sample and plunges when it’s smaller.
 Without a confidence level, your information is cooked.